nick-funk/games/README.md

 The live site is hosted here: https://games.nickfunk.com

-I also use it to showcase some of the game dev libraries I've put together to speed up coding games in Three.js.
+I also use it to showcase some of the game dev libraries I've put together to speed up coding in Three.js.

 ## Game dev libraries